hanx007/5Days5CSS-Projects/Space Project/README.md

 ---
-## Something new that I learnt while building this project is:
+## Something new that I learnt while building this project are:
 - How to use Grid Layout effectively
 - nth-child property
 - not property